scolomar/dca/4-Storage_and_Volumes/1-Persistent_storage.md

 But the Docker image is a read-only filesystem.
 How can then a process running inside a container write anything to the filesystem?
 For that purpose the container will mount a writable layer that will be superposed to this read-only image.
-This layer is normally stored in /var/lib/docker/containers and is therefore called the "container layer".
+This layer is normally called the "container layer".

 When a process running inside a container needs to modify, create or delete any file of the image filesystem then it will create a copy of the file inside the writable layer and then it will modify or delete that copy of the file instead of the original read-only version.
 This is what is called the Copy-on-Write (CoW) strategy.